yldio/joyent-portal/README.md

-Currently requires [yarn](https://yarnpkg.com/en/docs/install) for installing dependencies, as well as `docker` and `docker-compose` are installed correctly, this can be done by running `make`, make continues without any errors, then you are good to go.
+Currently requires [yarn](https://yarnpkg.com/en/docs/install) for installing dependencies, as well as `docker` and `docker-compose` are installed correctly, this can be done by running `make`, make continues without any errors, then you are good to go. [node-triton](https://github.com/joyent/node-triton) is also needed if deployment to Triton is required.

 ```
 make && make install